Special equipment: an immersion blender

 Cut a thin slice off the top of the watermelon, just enough to show the pink of the inside flesh.
 Stand the watermelon upright vertically in a large bowl.
 Place an immersion blender into the cut part at the top of the watermelon and puree the flesh, moving the blender in and around, following the shape of the inside of the watermelon.
 Be careful not to cut through the sides or bottom of the watermelon rind.

-Pour out the juice and reserve 1 cup for the ice cream; save the rest for another use.
+Pour out the juice and reserve 1 1/2 cups for the ice cream; save the rest for another use.
 Using a spoon, scoop out any remaining red watermelon flesh so you have a smooth white interior (this is important so the melon freezes properly).
 Make sure there is no juice remaining inside and pat dry with a paper towel.

 Freeze the watermelon while you make the ice cream.